 - Compatible and mapped with XDP table component

 - Support for adding rows or cells using XSD complex type elements

 To create a table, drag-and-drop the Table component from the components browser in the sidekick on the adaptive form.
 By default, the table contains two columns and three rows, including the header row.

-The header cells are text fields.
+The header cells are static text fields.
 To change the label for a header, right-click the header cell and click Edit.
-In the Edit dialog, update the label in the Value field and click OK.
+In the Edit static text dialog, update the label in the Value field and click OK.